 IELTS or the International English Language Testing System is the most popular English test for higher education and for entry into some countries.
 It is recognised in many countries as a standard for university courses.
 It is also used by countries like Australia, the UK and Canada to check the standard of the language of people who wish to live in those countries.

 General: This type of exam is most useful for candidates who want to live and work in an English-speaking country.
-In the general IELTS exam materials come from books, magazines, newspapers and are the type of reading candidates can expect to see in everyday life.
+In this general IELTS exam materials come from books, magazines, newspapers and are the type of reading candidates can expect to see in everyday life.
 Writing in this exam includes a letter, which can be informal or formal, as well as an essay where candidates need to express personal opinions.

 The IELTS scale